jomak1/myLD-SDK/README.md

 The Power of LaunchDarkly – Feature Management Platform

-What you Need to Know
+What you Need to Know:
-You must have a LaunchDarkly account (Free or Paid) You can use you Client side ID in the file, but never put your Server side ID in a file.
+You must have a LaunchDarkly account (Free or Paid).
+You can use you Client side ID in the file, but never put your Server side ID in a file.
 Use an environmental variable for that.
 All naming rights owned and trademarked by Disney.